salacika/DE1SQL/SQL2/README.md

 **Teaching**: 90 min

 **Problem statement**
-1. As analyst, you would like to make sure your data stored can be accesed only by authorized persons.
+1. As analyst, you would like to make sure your data stored can be accessed only by authorized persons.
 2. As analyst, you would like to query your database to obtain data required for your analytics.